Zimbabwe's Mugabe in Singapore for medical treatment - paper

 Mugabe has racked up more than 200,000 air miles since the start of 2016.
 He spent $53 million on foreign trips last year, more than double the initial budget of $23 million, according to government data.

-(Reporting by MacDonald Dzirutwe; editing by John Stonestreet)
+Reporting by MacDonald Dzirutwe; editing by John Stonestreet